-MESA – B2MML (XSD) physical model
+MESA – B2MML (XSD) implementation model

 B2MML represents its types using a number of optional elements.
 For example, the common identifierType and its derived types such as EquipmentIDType allows a number of optional elements in structure in addition to its base string representation and the DescriptionType is based on a Text type.
 Whilst these values are possible, these entries are typically applied with the base string / text type matching the ISA-95 representation.